centre-for-humanities-computing/odyCy/README.md

 ## Installation :sunrise:

-odyCy models can be directly installed from huggingface:
+OdyCy models can be directly installed from huggingface:

 ```bash
 # TODO: We have to add a proper download link